MicrosoftDocs/WSL/WSL/connect-usb.md

     usbipd wsl list
     ```

 2. Select the bus ID of the device you’d like to attach to WSL and run this command.
 You’ll be prompted by WSL for a password to run a sudo command.
 The Linux distribution to be attached must be your default distribution.
-(See the [Basic comands for WSL](./basic-commands.md#set-default-linux-distribution) doc to change your default distribution).
+(See the [Basic commands for WSL](./basic-commands.md#set-default-linux-distribution) doc to change your default distribution).

     ```powershell
     usbipd wsl attach --busid <busid>